trinv1/computational_theory/README.md

 3. [NumPy vectorization](https://www.geeksforgeeks.org/numpy/vectorized-operations-in-numpy/) and [Python slice function](https://www.geeksforgeeks.org/python/python-slice-function/): Resources used to aid understanding  of what numpy vectorization and python slicing was

 Markdown cell `Frac Cube Function` in `Problem 2`:<br>
-* [Cube root](https://www.geeksforgeeks.org/python/numpy-cbrt-python/) and [np.modf()](https://www.geeksforgeeks.org/python/python-modf-function/): Resources used to aid understanding of NumPy's functions to get the cube root of a number and split it into its fractional and integer parts
+* [Cube root](https://www.geeksforgeeks.org/python/numpy-cbrt-python/) and [np.modf()](https://www.geeksforgeeks.org/python/python-modf-function/): Resources used to aid understanding of numpy's functions to get the cube root of a number and split it into its fractional and integer parts
 ------------------------
 Markdown cell `File to Blocks Function` in `Problem 3`:<br>
 * [Generator yield explanation](https://www.datacamp.com/tutorial/python-generators): Resource used to understand how generators avoid memory issues and provide context to functions purpose